pcastellanoescuder/POMAShiny/README.md

 }
 ```

+NOTE: *POMAShiny was built with `bs4Dash` version 0.5.0 and is not
+compatible with newer versions of `bs4Dash` due to substantial breaking
+changes in the API.
+We keep the old version as indicated by the
+`bs4Dash` developers.*

 ### Step 3: Deploy POMAShiny locally :tada:

 Once all dependencies have been installed run the following command and